 Pursue Financial Support

 Local partnerships can take many forms.
 Partners might provide in-kind donations such as a venue for the event, publicity, prizes for winners, catering/food for the event, and volunteers for the selection or event planning committees.
 Partners can also assist with promoting the award and recruiting girls to apply.
+They can also help with mailing out awards after the ceremony.
 Affiliate coordinators may create a letterhead template to establish an identity for your Affiliate.
 Use the sponsor letter, letters to schools, letters to universities to recruit partners to your cause as either a letter or email guideline.
 The Award Presentation can be used to educate sponsors about the urgent need for more young women in computing and technology, and how the award supports that goal.

 Sponsors and partners can be recognized via the Affiliate Award Webpage, the promotional materials, in press releases, and recognition at the award event.
 The sooner a sponsor or partner comes on board, the more exposure they will see.
 Use the customizable sponsor packet to recruit sponsors.
 NCWIT recommends that sponsors pay for expenses directly, rather than passing money back and forth.
 This reduces the accounting burden and saves money by not passing funds around.
 For example, a sponsor might host the catering for the event, provide the event venue in-kind, or directly purchase prizes for the award winners.
 More information is available in the Budget section under Award Preparation.